Jp3132/amazon_shopping_assistant/README.md

 Amazon Shopping Assistant CLI

+An Amazon-like shopping assistant that allows users to search for products, manage their shopping cart, and place orders via a command-line interface, using a language model to handle user interactions.

+Description

-Welcome to the Amazon Shopping Assistant CLI, a command-line interface that simulates an Amazon shopping experience.
-This assistant allows users to search for products, manage a shopping cart, check out, and inquire about orders using natural language.
-The assistant leverages an LLM (Language Model) to interpret user inputs and provides responses accordingly.
+This project implements a command-line interface (CLI) for an Amazon Shopping Assistant.
+Users can interact with the assistant to search for products, add or remove items from their cart, view the cart, and proceed to checkout.
+The assistant uses a language model to interpret user inputs and provide appropriate responses, leveraging tools to perform actions such as database queries and cart management.

-Table of Contents

-	•	Features
-	•	Prerequisites
-	•	Installation
-	•	Configuration
-	•	Database Setup
-	•	Running the Assistant
-	•	Usage
-	•	Example Conversation
-	•	Troubleshooting
-	•	License
+The assistant is built using langchain, langgraph, and groq, and connects to a PostgreSQL database to retrieve product information and manage orders.

 Features

-	•	Natural Language Interaction: Communicate with the assistant using plain English.
-	•	Product Search: Search for products by name, category, price range, and rating.
+	•	Search for products by name, category, price range, and rating.
-	•	Shopping Cart Management: Add to cart, remove from cart, and view cart contents.
+	•	Add products to the shopping cart.
+	•	Remove products from the shopping cart.
+	•	View the contents of the shopping cart.
-	•	Order Processing: Checkout and create orders.
+	•	Checkout and place orders.
+	•	Get payment options.
+	•	Check order status.
-	•	Order Inquiries: Get order status and estimated delivery times.
+	•	Get estimated delivery times.

-	•	Payment Options: Inquire about available payment methods.
+Installation

 Prerequisites

-	•	Python 3.8 or higher
+	•	Python 3.7 or higher
-	•	PostgreSQL database
+	•	PostgreSQL database with the necessary tables and data
-	•	Virtual Environment tool (optional but recommended)
+	•	Git (to clone the repository)